dancmc/comp90054-pacman-wiki/Approximate-Q-Learning.md

 <h1>Features and Rewards

 We went through the project at http://ai.berkeley.edu/reinforcement.html, and our code structure is based on that, which is also the same algorithm as taught in lectures.
-For a given Q(a,s), the features are based on s’ and are as follows :
+For a given Q(a,s), the features are based on s’.
+The features we thought were useful are as follows :
 - number of ghosts 1 step away or less : will die if the ghost’s next move is towards us
 - number of ghosts 2 steps away
 - number of scared ghosts 1 step away or less